Thought Papers

 Philosophy: Are you responsible for your beliefs?

-The epistemology behind belief formation has long been a passionate topic for discussion – are we able to control the creation of our beliefs?
-If so, to what extent should we then be held accountable for our actions, given that they are influenced by our beliefs?
+The epistemology of belief formation has long been a passionate topic of discussion – can we control the creation of our beliefs?
+If so, to what extent should we then be held accountable for our actions, given that our beliefs influence them?
 The answers to these questions characterise doxastic voluntarism and involuntarism, two opposing schools of thought that seek to understand the human psyche behind belief formation.
-Specifically, this essay believes in doxastic voluntarism, and posits that individuals should indeed be responsible for what they believe.
+Specifically, this essay supports doxastic voluntarism and posits that individuals should indeed be responsible for what they believe.

 Written May 2024, Submitted to John Locke Global Essay Competition 2024